fedorkriuk/the-hook-lab/README.md

 ---

-> ⚠️ **Note:** This is an open-source MVP of TrendBot.
-In the future, advanced analysis components may become closed-source or proprietary as the project evolves.

----

 ## 🌍 What is TrendBot?

 > **TrendBot** is a full-stack, AI-powered automation tool that continuously tracks what's trending across dev platforms — turns it into intelligent insights — and shares it with the world.